In Describe a difficult thing you did IELTS Speaking cue card, you will be asked to speak about a difficult task that you did. You should say:

 That’s an interesting question.. because Children often struggle to pay attention.
 But the good thing is they have “THE ADULTS” who can help them overcome continuous drumbeat of distractions.
 For example, we can remove unnecessary clutter and visual experiences from their rooms so that they could concentrate well.
 Secondly, Memory games help hone that focus for kids in a fun way; such as Chess, Sudoko, Scrabble really help to stay focused.

 Broadly speaking, the millennials face two kinds of challenges – Physical and Mental!
 The youngsters are most vulnerable to Stress, Depression, Drug abuse, Bullying and Cyber addiction.
 They go through, and are expected to cope with hormonal changes, puberty, social and parental forces, work and school pressures, and the list is endless.

-I hope you learnt well about how to answer Describe a difficult thing you did [IELTS Cue Card].
-It is advised not to reproduce the same answer during examination, as it may be used by many of our readers on the site.
-You should rather reformulate and make it look like your personal answer.
+I hope it gives you some realistic idea on how to carry a conversation around Describe a difficult thing you did IELTS Cue card topic.
+However, it is strongly advised not to reproduce the same answer during the exam, as it may be used by many of our readers on the site.
+You should rather reformulate and personalise your answer.

 If you still have any doubts, post them in the comments.